rkm-ravi94/awesome-devops-interview/prometheusStack.md

 Monitor and Optimize: Continuously monitor the new setup, optimize configurations, and address any issues

 #### Question: Describe a scenario where you had to troubleshoot and resolve performance issues in a Prometheus deployment.
-**Answer:** In a scenario where Prometheus faced performance issues:
+**Answer:** In a scenario where Prometheus faced performance issues.
 Identify Bottlenecks: Use tools like Prometheus's built-in metrics and external monitoring solutions to identify bottlenecks.
 Query Optimization: Review and optimize PromQL queries to reduce resource consumption.
 Resource Scaling: Assess the need for additional resources and consider horizontal scaling of Prometheus instances.